 - confidentiality of research;

 - research documents and records management;

 - data collection, validation, management and processing; and

 Cint complies with all applicable data protection laws and regulations.
 Cint also complies with the codes and guidelines of ESOMAR, CASRO, MRA and applicable national market research associations.
 Further, Cint has put in place procedures to ensure high quality services from our partners and subcontractors.

 In addition, panel owners must comply with ESOMAR and CASRO codes, all applicable data protection laws and regulations and Cint’s ISO 20252-based quality program.
 Panel owners are required to inform panelists that any personal information gathered is kept strictly confidential and is never passed onto a third party without the panelist’s permission, and that all information is used for market research only and that panelists can opt-out at any time.

 28. Do you conduct online surveys with children and young people?
 If so, do you adhere to the standards that ESOMAR provides?
 What other rules or standards, for example COPPA in the United States, do you comply with?

-Cint follows all applicable national law and regulation for conducting surveys with children, only performing online surveys with children and young people after receiving parental consent.
+Cint complies with all applicable laws and regulations with respect to conducting surveys with children, only performing online surveys with children and young people after receiving parental consent.